 Knowledge prerequisites: Normally an applicant to the program must have completed a college-level calculus course or otherwise demonstrate knowledge and proficiency in quantitative methods prior to entering the program.
 It also is expected that entering students will have proficiency in the use of microcomputers and common business software such as spreadsheets.
 Well-developed communications skills also are important.

 Program Application / Admission Requirements

 The Western Washington University MBA program invites applications from students with any undergraduate major.
-Current MBA admissions criteria include a minimum 3.00 upper-division undergraduate GPA, an acceptable GMAT or GRE score, a résumé, and a statement of purpose.
+Current MBA admissions criteria include a minimum 3.00 upper-division undergraduate GPA, an acceptable GMAT score (recently successful applicants have achieved a 560 average score), a résumé, and a statement of purpose.
 International students must also submit a TOEFL score of at least 227 for the computer-based test, 567 for the paper-based test, or 86 for the Internet-based test.

-To apply for admission, submit a completed official application form to the Graduate School along with an application fee, official transcripts, GMAT or GRE scores, personal statement of background and intentions, and a résumé showing work experience.
+To apply for admission, send a completed official application form to the Graduate School along with an application fee, official transcripts, GMAT scores, personal statement of background and intentions, and a résumé showing work experience.
 (Further information, including deadlines, is provided in the Graduate School section of this catalog.)

 Deadline: Application deadline is May 1.
 International students are encouraged to submit applications by February 1 to ensure adequate time for admission decision and application for student visa.

-Specific Test Requirements: Graduate Management Admission Test (GMAT) or Graduate Record Examination (GRE) scores are required.
-Test scores may be waived if an applicant has an advanced degree - MA, MS, or PhD.
+Specific Test Requirements: Graduate Management Admission Test (GMAT).
 Test of English as a Foreign Language (TOEFL) must be submitted by applicants who are not native speakers of English.

-- One set of official transcripts from all previous college-level work (no more than two years old)
+- Two sets of official transcripts from all previous college-level work (no more than two years old)